andrewhoulbrook/cockney-rhymer/README.md

 Face	  | Market place    | Market           |
 Mouth	  | **New south**   | **New**          |

-Only the final rhyming slang match is a rather wonky.
+Only the final rhyming slang match is a rather wonky one.

 "Water Supplies" for "Eyes" was a close second!